MohamedKhaled7/Metasploitable-walkthrough/README.md

  ## Metasploitable Writeup ##

- **Metasploitable** is virtual machine is an intentionally vulnerable version of Ubuntu Linux designed for testing security tools and demonstrating common vulnerabilities.
+ **Metasploitable**   is a virtual machine is an intentionally vulnerable version of Ubuntu Linux designed for testing security tools and demonstrating common vulnerabilities.
 ###  Gain root access on this machine:  ###

-•	Login to your kali or any other Linux distribution, in my case I using kali Linux
+Login to your kali or any other Linux distribution, in my case I use Kali Linux

-•	Login to the metasploitable machine
+•	Login to the Metasploitable machine

-• Login username and password in this case is: ***msfadmin***
+• Login username and password, in this case, is: ***msfadmin***

   ![2](https://user-images.githubusercontent.com/58820314/107451148-60780980-6b4f-11eb-8a33-ce0c5302154b.png)